 The typical IT department is primarily responsible for three areas: IT governance, IT operations and hardware and infrastructure.
 The best IT teams often operate efficiently in the background as they create and automate tasks for smooth business operations.

 In general, IT teams play an integral role in the digital transformation of their businesses—beyond computer fixes and software installation, IT teams also facilitate effective internal communication, automate manual processes and build the infrastructure to support department cross-functionality.

 The emerging trends in the information technology space revolve around the transition into a hybrid work environment and the potential struggles that accompany them.
 By being aware of these important trends, IT project teams can find success regardless of their location, work style or role.

 It’s not surprising that companies across the globe heavily rely on their IT departments.
 The Bureau of Labor and Statistics notes that IT employment occupations will grow 13 percent between 2020 and 2030.
-What’s more, the International Data Corporation (IDC) predicts that the technology industry as a whole will surpass >$5.3 trillion in 2022.

 For even more information on the IT industry and emerging trends, make sure to download ProjectManager’s free white paper, How Hybrid Work Management Improves Visibility, Project Governance, Collaboration & Resource Management for IT Teams.

 Despite impressive growth, today’s IT teams are experiencing disruptions that can lead to some common frustrations, as outlined below.

 5. Reduced Visibility in IT Projects

 Many of today’s hybrid IT teams keep track of their projects through cluttered spreadsheets, confusing email chains and messy handwritten notes.
 Important project details may be lost in the shuffle between platforms.
 This issue is particularly harmful when team members are spread across different time zones, working preferences and roles.